digideskio/tindervote-getting-started/README.md

 curl -LOk https://github.com/mobilizeamerica/tindervote-getting-started/archive/master.zip && unzip master.zip && cd tindervote-getting-started-master && sh install.sh
 ```

+3. Enter your _computer_ (not Facebook) password when prompted

-3. Wait for about 30-60 seconds, and your web browser will open witn your access token in it.
+4. Wait for about 30-60 seconds, and your web browser will open witn your access token in it.
 Copy it and send it to us.

 ## 2. Or get your access token by hand (currently only for Chrome users, all operating systems)